incakoala/simple-blackjack/README.md

         * [Manual tests](#manual-tests)

 ## Overview
-Without playing Blackjack (and barely any card game) before, the provided instructions did a really good job explaining the gameplay and its intricacies.
+Without playing Blackjack (and barely any card game) before, I found that the provided instructions did a really good job explaining the gameplay and its intricacies.

 A couple small points of confusion and the assumptions I made: